cwcaldwell/TensorFlow/README.md

+Change in readme.md file for training - cwcaldwell

 # What's new in TensorFlow 2.x

 The following are all the changes coming in TensorFlow 2.x.
 Let's have a closer look at them: